|Helix 6 Server — Server Preferences|

 In Helix Server 6.0, preferences fit into four basic areas: File Paths, Info Windows, Memory Allocation, and Buffering.
 Although the default settings are preferred by most users, being able to change these values is important to some users, and they may provide performance improvements in certain situations, so we provide a way to change them.

-Two of the Buffer related commands are also accessible via Helix Server's Preferences window, which is the preferred method of adjusting these settings.
-A future release will bring all of the preferences into the stardard interface.
+Two of the Buffer related commands are also accessible in Helix 6.x via Helix Server’s Preferences window, which is the preferred method of adjusting these settings.

 |How Do I Change Preference Values?||